 - Mackenzie Geeves - Visual Designer, QUT

 - Russell-Bennett, Rebekah, Drennan, Judy, Raciti, Maria, Bowring, Natalie, & Burns, Kara (2017) Using service design to co-create a digital strategy to improve tertiary education participation amongst under-represented markets.
-In Proceedings of the 5th World Social Marketing Conference, Fuse Events Limited, Washington D.C, pp. 113-117.
+In Evans, D & French, J (Eds.)
+Proceedings of the 5th World Social Marketing Conference.
+Fuse Events Limited, United States of America, pp. 113-117.

 View on ePrints

 There are five research reports that form the basis of the project;

 - Final Project Report: Research and Strategy Phase